SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/00-Lesson-Introduction.md

 [slide]
 # Table of Contents

-# In this lesson you will learn about:
+# In this lesson you will learn:

 **1. Event Loop**

-- what is an event loop
+- What is an event loop
-- how even loop works
+- How does the event loop work

 **2. Event Types**

-- which are the event types
+- What are event types
-- how to use them
+- How to use them

 **3. Event Object Properties and Methods**

-- what is an even object
+- What is an event object

-- what properties does it have
+- The properties of event objects

 **4. Handling Events**

-- how to handle events when working with DOM
+- How to handle events when working with the DOM

 [/slide]